-Getting to here has only been possible with the support, and trust built among our community and our sector - including over 550 artists, arts leaders, partners, funders who directly participated in the merger process.
+Getting here has only been possible with the support, and trust built among our community and our sector - including over 550 artists, arts leaders, partners, and funders who directly participated in the merger process.

-With artists at the core, and a deep commitment to transparency, equity, and innovation, this merger represents a systems-level intervention, this merger represents a systems-level intervention.
+With artists at the core, and a deep commitment to transparency, equity, and innovation, this merger represents a systems-level intervention.